 That means we should try getting to bed before midnight, to take advantage of the natural sleep cycles that allow for the deepest rest.

 2. Reduce exposure to toxins – focus first on your diet

-While in the process of healing your debilitated nerve roots and mylein sheaths, you’ll want to limit the amount of toxins that you willingly insert into your body… when the average person is feeling fine, they might not think so much about the quality of the food that they are putting into the body.
-Oftentimes people are more mindful of the oil or gasoline they put into their cars than they are about the food that goes into their own bodies!
+While in the process of healing debilitated nerve roots and mylein sheaths, you’ll want to limit the amount of toxins that you willingly insert into your body.
+When people are feeling fine, they might not think so much about the quality of the food that they put into the body.
+Oftentimes, people are more mindful of the oil or gasoline they put into their cars than they are about the food that goes into their own bodies!